WaffleDuffle/Audio_Gain_Plug-in/README.md

-# GetLife
+# Audio
 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ![logo](https://github.com/WaffleDuffle/Audio_Gain_plug-in/blob/main/pictures/Plug_in_interface.png)

-Develop a scheduling system to allow patients to schedule hospital appointments through a `graphical interface (GUI)` made using the Tkinter library in Python.
-This project aims to streamline the scheduling process, facilitating patients' access to medical services.
+Developed an Audio plug-in with `graphical interface (GUI)` with C++ and JUCE Framework.
+This project aims to facilitate my needs regarding my interest in music engineering.

 ## Functionalities
 ### 1. Graphical interface:
-Design an intuitive and attractive GUI using Tkinter, ensuring patients can easily interact with the system.
+Interactive user interface with cool background.

-### 2. Doctor Profiles:
+### 2. Gain adjustement:
-Create profiles for each doctor, displaying information such as name, specialty, availability and contact details.
+TODO.

 ### 3. Scheduling:
 Implement a system that allows patients to schedule consultations by selecting their preferred date and time slot from the available options.